restatedev/documentation/docs/services/upgrades-removal.md

 ```

 :::info
-Currently Restate doesn't implement all the checks to safely remove a deployment, so you have to force the removal through the `force` query parameter.
+Currently Restate doesn't implement all the checks to safely remove a service deployment, so you have to force the removal through the `force` query parameter.
 :::